-The Municipal Recovery Manager, with the assistance of the DHHS, will coordinate the acquisition and supply of funds/goods/services which cannot be provided by the municipality or participating agencies.
+The Municipal Recovery Manager, with the assistance of the DHHS, will coordinate the acquisition and supply of funds/goods/services which cannot be provided by the art 5 Emergency: Rener Recovery Arrangements City of Ballarat Dellarat MCMDlan Issue Date Review Due Version Municipal Emergency Management Ballarat MEMPlan August 2019 August 2021 4.0 municipality or participating agencies.
 When goods can only be obtained in such a manner, payment approval from the DHHS is required prior to the goods/services being obtained.

-5.13.
+5.12.
 Victorian Government Post Emergency Financial Assistance Measures

-These are contained in the Emergency Management Manual Victoria, Part 8 -Appendices and Glossary, Appendix 1.
+These are contained in the Emergency Management Manual Victoria, Part 8 - Appendices and Glossary, Appendix 1.